ACM

 TradicionalSantiago de los Caballeros

 The lechones represent the traditional style of Dominican carnival.
-These relatively simple yet beautiful masks depict pigs or ducks, crafted from clay molds covered with papier-mâché, then shined, painted, and decorated with vibrant colors.
+As the host of the country's second-largest carnival — and a region known for its pork — Santiago weaves pig imagery into its costumes.
+These beautiful masks, shaped like pigs (and sometimes ducks), are crafted from clay molds covered with papier-mâché, then shined, painted, and decorated with vibrant colors, each uniquely designed to represent its neighborhood.

 "They move through the crowd like the Paso Fino horse" — Stelvyn Mirabal